writethedocs/www/docs/conf/australia/2023/health.rst

     :depth: 1
     :backlinks: none

-**Vaccine or Negative COVID-19 Test Requirement**
+Vaccine or Negative COVID-19 Test Requirement
 -------------------------------------------------

-According to the `current public health guidelines issued by the Victorian Government <https://www.coronavirus.vic.gov.au/information-travellers>`__, there is no vaccination, quarantine, permit, or testing requirement to enter Victoria.
+Currently, there is no requirement for COvID-19 vaccination proof or a negative COVID-19 test for attending the Write the Docs Australia 2023 conference.
+If anything changes between now and closer to the event, attendees will be made fully aware of these requirements.

 Other Testing Encouraged
 ------------------------